 Time series data mining.
 It collects organized data (e.g., weather records) over time to extract and discover patterns and make forecasts based on them.
 The simplest example is defining what time of year a company should expect a spike in demand for products or services it sells.

 Bayesian analysis.
-It is a statistical model that helps to reduce uncertainty by determining the probability of a hypothesis (e.g., probability of the change of interest rates that affects stock market indexes).
+It is a statistical model that helps to reduce uncertainty by determining the probability of a hypothesis (e.g., the probability of the change of interest rates that affects stock market indexes).

 One excellent example of predictive analytics used successfully in business is Vodafone.
 Their Netherlands division decided to offer special deals on plans and roaming to the clients who were most likely to go skiing.
 To define those clients, Vodafone’s analysts built a predictive model trained on the data of the people who had been using their phones at major ski resorts throughout Europe in the past.